 As the syrinx expands and lengthens over time, it compresses and damages part of your spinal cord from its center outward.

-Damage to the spinal cord caused by a syrinx can cause symptoms like progressive pain, stiffness, and weakness in the back, shoulders, arms, and legs.
-Individuals with the disorder might lose the ability to feel cold and pain normally.
-Some people with this disorder will not have any symptoms and will not need treatment.
+People with the disorder might lose the ability to feel cold and pain normally.
+Some people with this disorder won’t have any symptoms and won’t need treatment.
 For others, syringomyelia will cause symptoms and complications that worsen as the syrinx expands.

 Treatment aims to relieve the pressure on your spinal cord.
 The treatment your doctor suggests for you will depend on the cause of your syringomyelia.
 Follow-up care after surgery is important because syringomyelia can reoccur.

-Symptoms of the disorder are caused by the pressure the syrinx puts on the spinal cord and the damage that follows.
-The symptoms may include:
+Symptoms of this disorder are caused by the pressure the syrinx puts on the spinal cord and the damage that follows.
+They may include:

-- progressive weakness and pain in back, shoulders, arms, or legs
+- a progressive weakness and pain in the back, shoulders, arms, or legs

-- inability to feel hot or cold normally
+- an inability to feel hot or cold

 - bowel and bladder function problems